vogloblinsky/angular-simple-chat/README.md

 ### simple-chat-message-posted
 Event sended when local user send a message

+# Live mode

+While the first user is writing text on his side, the other user received directly the letters.
+The end of the bubble is catched when "Enter" key is pressed.

 # TODOS

 - Display message "time ago" with these rules :